 To get an idea of how this would look for your hotel, check out SiteMinder’s pricing scale here.

-As we said this is a huge promise you want to be fulfilled.
-Guarantees are always hard to make but there are a couple of reasons why you can feel confident about ROI.
+Any business investment comes with the hope and expectation of a positive return on investment (ROI).
+Guarantees are always hard to make but there are a couple of reasons why you can feel confident.

 During your free trial you can also do some analysis, albeit from a minor sample size, and see if you can spot the potential of the system.
 If after two weeks or a month you don’t think your property will benefit your hotel to the extent you’d like, you can always drop-off thanks to the contract-free arrangement.

-However, provided your online booking system and website are working seamlessly together, there will be no reason you won’t enjoy a welcome increase in direct bookings.
+However, provided your online booking system and website are working seamlessly together with your PMS and a channel manager, there will be no reason you won’t enjoy a welcome increase in direct bookings and revenue that far outweighs the ongoing costs of the software.

-An added benefit of going through your free trial process is that setup will be completed at this stage too.
-This is on the providers time and doesn’t cost you any money.
+When you start your free trial you can be up and running within the week.
+An added benefit of going through your free trial process is that all setup will be completed at this stage too.
+This is on the provider’s time and doesn’t cost you any money.
 This way there’s no time wasted when you are ready to start paying for your use of the service.

 When you do sign up for a free trial, you should expect to be contacted within one business day.
 An additional week may be required to get your booking system ‘live’ and ready to accept reservations on behalf of your hotel.

-It’s important to make sure your systems integrates well with your property management system, website, and channel manager if you have one.
-These four systems together can really make a difference to the results you achieve in your business.
+It’s important to make sure your system integrates well with your property management system, website, and channel manager if you have one.
+These four solutions together can really make a difference to the results you achieve for your business and help you grow,

 Every powerful and successful product needs training and support services.
 When you enter into a free trial you should expect your provider to give you full training.
 This should include hands-on guidance from a dedicated staff member and additional resources such as training videos and helpful articles in the form of a customer knowledge base.